mjmanley/PredictiveModeling/pm_service_ui_spark_online.md

 # Deploying online models

-Using the {{site.data.keyword.pm_full}} service, you can deploy a model and generate predictive analytics by making score requests against the deployed model.
+To deploy a model and generate predictive analytics by making score requests against the deployed model, use the {{site.data.keyword.pm_full}} service.
+The following scenario provides with an example of how to do this.
 {: shortdesc}

 **Scenario name**: Product line prediction.